-The fight against species extinction has many fronts.
-The Global Seed Vault on Spitsbergen – halfway between Norway and the North Pole – is a seed storage facility built to withstand natural and manmade disasters.
-Safeguarding everything from sheep food to chilli peppers, it has the capacity to store 4.5 million crop varieties inside a sandstone mountain high above sea level where the permafrost that will ensure that the carefully packaged seeds remain below the required -18°C for several weeks, even if there is a power failure.
+The fight against species extinction and disease has many fronts.
+Safeguarding everything from sheep food to chilli peppers, the seed storage facility is built to withstand natural and manmade disasters.
+It has the capacity to store 4.5 million crop varieties inside a sandstone mountain high above sea level, where the permafrost that will ensure that the carefully packaged seeds remain below the required -18°C for several weeks, even if there is a power failure.

-Currently, the vault holds more than 880,000 samples, ranging from unique varieties of African and Asian food staples such as maize, rice, wheat, cowpea, and sorghum to European and South American varieties of eggplant, lettuce, barley, and potato.
+Currently, the vault holds more than one million samples, ranging from unique varieties of African and Asian food staples such as maize, rice, wheat, cowpea, and sorghum to European and South American varieties of eggplant, lettuce, barley, and potato.
 The vault already holds the most diverse collection of food crop seeds in the world and is an insurance policy for the world’s food supply.
 It costs US$625 invested today to conserve a single crop variety in an international collection.
 Many seeds can survive for several hundred years and select grains far longer than that.
-The vault aims to raise US$850 million through individual, private sector and government support.

 Chris Moss has been writing on travel, tech, sex, food, art and books for nearly two decades.
 He co-founded street paper Hecho en Buenos Aires, writes regularly for the Guardian and Telegraph newspapers, and is now writing a thriller set in Andalusia.